Why Dehydration Makes You Sick, Fatty and Leads to Death?

 Do you know what dehydration is?
 Did you know that 60-75% of the human body consists of water?
 This percentage varies depending on the age.
 However, regardless of the normal amount, the slightest change in that level can cause problems for human health.

-Many studies have proven that only 1-2% of the lost water can cause symptoms like moodiness, fatigue, poor concentration and low energy level.
+Many studies have proven that only 1-2% of the lost water can cause symptoms like moodiness, fatigue, poor concentration, and low energy levels.
 In such cases, you should increase the intake of water, because the body is in a state of dehydration.

-Symptoms of dehydration include thirst, nausea, headache, dizziness, dry mouth, etc… If the person experiencing shock, lethargy or a lack of sweat, it means it is in a state of severe dehydration.
-That condition must be treated immediately, because it is life threatening.
+Symptoms of dehydration include thirst, nausea, headache, dizziness, dry mouth, etc… If the person experiencing shock, lethargy, or a lack of sweat, it means he is in a state of severe dehydration.
+That condition must be treated immediately because it is life-threatening.

 Most susceptible to dehydration are people with diabetes and people who suffer from alcohol addiction.
-Pregnant, breastfeeding and women in the menstrual cycle are also susceptible to dehydration.
-The age is not excluded from the reasons for dehydration.
+Pregnant, breastfeeding, and women in the menstrual cycle are also susceptible to dehydration.
+Age is not excluded from the reasons for dehydration.

 Reasons for Dehydration